-Publication Manual of the American Psychological Association (6th ed.).
-(2010).
-Washington DC: APA.
+American Psychological Association.
+(2020).
+Publication Manual of the American Psychological Association: The official guide to APA style (7th ed.).
+APA: Washington DC.

 Besides the text, I will be using some supplemental readings throughout the semester.
 The supplemental readings will help you focus on the latest information in this constantly evolving field.